Aiven-Open/jdbc-connector-for-apache-kafka/docs/source-connector-config-options.rst

   * Type: long
   * Default: 0
-  * Importance: high
+  * Importance: medium

 ``incrementing.initial``
   The initial value of incremental column when selecting records.
 The records the incremental column with value greater than the configured value are included in the result.

   * Type: long
   * Default: -1
-  * Importance: high
+  * Importance: medium